mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/cli-references/monitoring-prometheus/monitoring-prometheus-status/monitoring-prometheus-status-flags/index.md

 # Description

-The `dcos monitoring prometheus status flags` returns the Prometheus configuration flag values.
+The `dcos monitoring prometheus status flags` returns the flag values with which Prometheus was configured.

 # Usage